-SEXUAL HARASSMENT POLICY (EC §231.5, 48980; 5 CCR §4917):

-The District's written sexual harassment policy, BP 5145.7, is set forth below:
+SEXUAL HARASSMENT POLICY (EC §§231.5, 48980; 5 CCR §4917): The District's written sexual harassment policy is Attachment #10 to this notice.

 The Governing Board is committed to maintaining a learning environment that is free of harassment.
 The Board prohibits sexual harassment of any pupil by any employee, pupil, or other people at school or at school-sponsored or pupil-related activity.
 The Board also prohibits retaliatory behavior or action against anyone who complains, testifies, assists, or otherwise participates in the complaint process established in accordance with this policy.